 Ticket Price: $95 per person | $85 for children*

-Inclusions: Glass of champagne on arrival PLUS tea, coffee and a delicious display of sweet and savoury treats
+Inclusions: Unlimited champagne PLUS tea, coffee and a delicious display of sweet and savoury treats

 Attire: Your Sunday Best

 * Please note, children must be over the age of 12 and accompanied by an adult.